daniel4git/kafka-gui/README.md

 The layout and structure of the UI is kept to fxml and css as much as possible.
 I drag-n-drop the UI using [gluon](https://gluonhq.com/products/scene-builder/) like a cretin.

-The starting point of the application is in `KafkaGui`.
+The entry point of the application is [here](https://github.com/spearskw/kafka-gui/blob/master/src/main/kotlin/ui/Main.kt)

+Why such a weird stack?
+It started with me wanting to play around with routing messages between Kafka, Postgres, Elasticsearch, and a REST controller.
+Camel provides a nice Domain Specific Language that let's me focus on how messages flow through the system.
+Since Camel is written in Java, I need a JVM stack.